Whitney-Nihi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -11-directories - counts the number of directories and subdirectories -12-newest_files - displays 10 newest files.
 -13-unique - makes words unique
+-14-findthatword - displays line in file that contains a pattern